-Statement by

-H.E.
-Mr. Chuan Leekpai

-President of the National Assembly and Speaker of the House of Representatives of the Kingdom of Thailand during the 141stAssembly of the Inter-Parliamentary Union 14th October 2019, Sava Center, Belgrade, Serbia
+Statement by H.E.
+Mr. Chuan Leekpai President of the National Assembly and Speaker of the House of Representatives of the Kingdom of Thailand At the General Debate during the 141stAssembly of the Inter-Parliamentary Union 14th October 2019, Sava Center, Belgrade, Serbia